 Owner of Miami-Area Assisted Living Facility Sentenced to 37 Months in Prison for Role in Medicare Fraud Scheme

-The owner of a Miami-area assisted living facility was sentenced yesterday to 37 months in prison for her role in a kickback scheme that funneled patients to a fraudulent mental health provider, American Therapeutic Corporation (ATC), the Department of Justice, the FBI and the Department of Health and Human Services announced yesterday.
+WASHINGTON – The owner of a Miami-area assisted living facility was sentenced today to 37 months in prison for her role in a kickback scheme that funneled patients to a fraudulent mental health provider, American Therapeutic Corporation (ATC), the Department of Justice, the FBI and the Department of Health and Human Services announced today.

 Billy Denica, 50, was sentenced by U.S. District Judge Joan A. Lenard in Miami.
 In addition to her prison term, Denica was sentenced to two years of supervised release and was ordered to pay $538,875 in restitution.
 Denica pleaded guilty on April 2, 2012, to one count of conspiracy to commit health care fraud.